 Find the Layers

 Now take your Big Idea and find its layers.
-What is an idea that contradicts your novel theme for the story?
+What is an idea that contradicts your book theme for the story?
 Can you work that contradictory viewpoint in through a plot event or secondary character?
 What are the shades of your idea?
 The layers?
 What are the twists and surprises that will keep your readers engaged, that will help them dig deeper into your story?

 Every big, successful book has a big question or a big idea behind it.
 (BEFORE I FALL: What would you change if you could do it all over again?
 13 REASONS WHY: What small things in life add up to big consequences?
 HUNGER GAMES: What matters in a society that works so hard to dehumanize its citizens?
 HOLES: How can you be in charge of your own destiny?
 Etc.)